hanabi/hanabi.github.io/Reference.md

   * Normally, Cathy would think that she has the red 3 on her slot 1, because the card that was blind-played matches the clue.
 (Number 2 matches number 3.)
   * However, Cathy also sees that Bob had a purple 2 on his *Second Finesse Position* at the time of the clue.
 So there is a possibility that this was a *Clandestine Finesse* instead of a normal *Finesse*.
 Thus, Cathy has to give Bob a chance to blind-play the purple 2.
 If he does not, then Cathy does indeed have the red 3.
 Cathy discards.
   * Alice also discards.
   * Bob was surprised that he played the red 2, but now knows that it was a *Clandestine Finesse* instead of a normal *Finesse*.
 He blind-plays his slot 2 and it is the purple 2 and successfully plays.
-(Bob knows that if he did not do this, then Zealousy would go on to misplay purple 3 as red 3.)
+(Bob knows that if he did not do this, then Cathy would go on to misplay purple 3 as red 3.)
   * Cathy plays purple 3.
 * Since we are allowed to lie in *Bluff Seat*, doing a *Layered Finesse* in *Bluff Seat* typically won't work.
 Instead of getting a big layered chain of cards, it will be interpreted as a *Bluff*, and only one card will be played.
 However, note that a *Clandestine Finesses* can get around this restriction, because it induces a potential misplay.
 The blind-playing player **must** continue to blind-play cards, or else the player receiving the clue will assume that the *Finesse* is "over" and will play the clued card.